National Institute for Land and Infrastructure Management

 TECHNICAL NOTE of National Institute for Land and Infrastructure Management No.906

-Guide to Street Tree Restorationpdf icon
+Street Tree Restoration mannualpdf icon

 Date of Issue:2016.3

-Author:Yasuo Iizuka Masao Kurihara
+Author:Yasuo Iizuka, Masao Kurihara

 This guidebook compiles methods for restoring roadside trees that can maintain road space comfortably and build consensus with local residents by surveying cases of conservation and restoration of roadside trees to address problems that have occurred, and by investigating methods of surveying the current status of roadside trees, greening techniques for conservation and restoration, and methods of cooperation with local residents.
 This report is a compilation of the following information.